DigitalSlideArchive/HistomicsTK/CONTRIBUTING.rst

 * Ordinary unit testing:

-  If your newly added method/function does not need to run on the server side feel free to use python's ``unittest`` module to create unit tests that ensure that your method works when used as a stand-alone python package.
+  If your newly added method/function does not need to run on the server side feel free to use python's ``pytest`` module to create unit tests that ensure that your method works when used as a stand-alone python package.
   Use the standard ``your_python_file_test.py`` naming convention.